ItsTNJS/AaDCF/README.md

 - **Fully Customizable Configuration**
   Our configuration is designed for maximum flexibility.
 If there's something you'd like to adjust or add, just [open an issue](https://github.com/ItsTNJS/AaDCF/issues) and we'll consider it!

-- **Substitution Blocking**
+- **L33tGuard**
-  [Discover more about substitution blocking](https://github.com/ItsTNJS/AaDCF/wiki/Substitution-blocking) and how it can enhance your chat moderation.
+  [Discover more about L33tGuard](https://github.com/ItsTNJS/AaDCF/wiki/Substitution-blocking) and how it can enhance your chat moderation.

 - **Support for Latest Minecraft Versions**
   AaDCF is built to stay compatible with the latest Minecraft updates, ensuring you're always up-to-date.